High intensity therapist

 You'll treat people from different cultural backgrounds and ages.
 You'll assess a client's suitability for psychological interventions and formulate, implement and evaluate therapy programmes.

-You'll also offer specialist advice and consultation to other professionals, individuals, and groups across mental health trusts, primary care trusts and other voluntary agencies regarding the practice and delivery of specific therapeutic models and service provision.
+You'll also offer specialist advice and consultation to other professionals, individuals, and groups across mental health trusts, community-based trusts and other voluntary agencies regarding the practice and delivery of specific therapeutic models and service provision.

 Where will I work?

 You’ll be employed within Improving Access to Psychological Therapy (IAPT) services, which may be within a clinical commissioning group, specialist mental health trust, the third or independent sector.
 You’ll work closely with other healthcare professionals, such as psychological wellbeing practitioners, employment advisors and other therapists and support staff.

 You’ll need a registered qualification in one of the following areas:

 It is also possible to train as a high intensity therapist without one these qualifications but you’ll need to demonstrate your competency via a portfolio of evidence, which meets the criteria of the Knowledge Skills and Attitude (KSA) requirements of the British Association of Behavioural and Cognitive Psychotherapies (BABCP).